-when the number of blackholes increases to three, the network exhibits zero throughput.
+We also measure the throughput performance under different numbers of blackholes in Table 1, which shows that when the number of blackholes increases to three, the network exhibits zero throughput.
 However, when two virtual trust queues are deployed, the throughput is almost not affected by the number of blackholes.

-TABLE I THROUGHPUT AT TIME SLOT t=400.
+TABLE 1 Throughput at time slot t = 400.